tamu-edu-students/csce-606-autograder-frontend/team_working_agreement.md

   - Code Climate used to ensure quality

 - **Definition of Done**:
-  - Code is unit tested.
+  - Code is unit tested
   - Acceptance testing passes
+  - No previously passing tests are failing
   - Reviewed through GitHub pull requests
   - Passes all automated tests
+  - Code has no `rubocop` violations

 ---

 ## Work Process
 - **Approach**:
-  - We will use pairing-programming for complex tasks and debugging sessions.
+  - We will use pair-programming for complex tasks and debugging sessions.
   - Each team member is responsible for updating the sprint backlog and marking tasks as complete.

 ---

 ## Conflict Resolution
-- Issues or conflicts will first be addressed in private between the individuals involved.
+- Issues or conflicts will first be respectfully addressed in private between the individuals involved.
 - If unresolved, bring the issue to the Scrum Master for mediation.

 ---